Gio-F/deploy-immo-eliza/README.md

  -  GET  https://app-im-el.herokuapp.com/
         Return "alive" if the server is alive.
  -  GET  https://app-im-el.herokuapp.com/predict
-        GET request returning a string to explain what the POST expect (data and format).
+ Returns a string to the user explaining the data format required for the prediction
  -  POST https://app-im-el.herokuapp.com/predict
         POST request that receives the data of a house in JSON format